Andyinater/AutoGen_IterativeCoding/README.md

 >Make me a python app that displays the current time on an analog clock face.

+The Manager is also asked to provide a name for the project, which will be used to create a new project folder in the working directory.

-The Planner will then create a list of functional requirements that define the successful completion of the task.
-If the Manager deems the plan sufficient, they can direct the plan to be saved.
-The plan will be saved in the working directory.
+The Planner then creates a list of functional requirements that define the successful completion of the task.
+If the Manager is not happy with the plan, they can converse with the Planner to edit the plan.
+Once the Manager deems the plan sufficient, they can direct the plan to be saved.
+The plan will be saved in the project folder.

 This concludes the planning phase.
+The iteration phase begins immediately after exiting the conversation with the Planner.

 ## Iteration Phase
-The iteration phase consists of individual conversations between the Manager and one of two agents: the **Coder** or the **Reviewer**.
+The iteration phase consists of individual conversations between the Manager and one of two assistants: the **Coder** or the **Reviewer**.

 ### Iteration 0
-If coming directly from the planning phase, the iteration phase will begin with the Coder producing the first attempt at satisfying the plan.
+If coming directly from the planning phase, the iteration phase begins with the Coder's first attempt at satisfying the plan.

-The Coder's output will be recorded to a Python script file in the working directory, starting at `script_v1.py`.
+The Coder is presented with the plan, and its output is recorded to a Python script file in the project folder, starting at `script_v1.py`.

-The Reviewer will then be presented with the plan and the content of the most recent script, and is asked to evaluate the code and produce a list of criticisms/comments to be used to guide the next iteration.
+The Reviewer is then presented with the plan and the v1 script.
+It is asked to evaluate the code and produce a list of criticisms/comments the Coder can use to guide the next iteration.
+The list is recorded to a `.txt` file in the project folder, starting at `comments_v1.py`.

 The Manager can also test the code if desired and provide feedback to the Reviewer or Coder.

-### Iteration n
+### Iteration _n_
 After the first iteration, the main iterative loop begins.

-The Coder will be presented with the plan, the latest code iteration, and the latest Reviewer comments.
-They will then produce another iteration of the code, attempting to resolve the Reviewer comments while also adhering to the plan.
+The Coder is presented with the plan, the latest script (`script_v(n-1).py`), and the latest comments (`comments_v(n-1).py`).
+It produces another iteration of the code, attempting to resolve the Reviewer comments while also adhering to the plan.
+The new script file's version number will increment by one, from `script_v(n-1).py` to `script_vn.py`.

-The Reviewer will then be presented with the plan and the content of the most recent script, and is asked to evaluate the code and produce a list of criticisms/comments to be used to guide the next iteration.
+The Reviewer is then presented with the plan and the latest script (`script_vn.py`).
+It is asked to evaluate the code and produce a list of criticisms/comments the Coder can use to guide the next iteration.
+The new comment file's version number will increment by one, from `comments_v(n-1).py` to `comments_vn.py`.

 The Manager can also test the code if desired and provide feedback to the Reviewer or Coder.

+The user can end the program at any time when they are happy with the latest script.

 # Getting Started